irods/irods_docs/manual/federation.md

 iRODS 4.0+ has made some additions to the database tables for the resources (`r_resc_main`) and Data Objects (`r_data_main`) for the purposes of tracking resource hierarchy, children, parents, and other relationships.
 These changes would have caused a cross-zone query to fail when the target zone is iRODS 3.x.

 In order to support commands such as `ils` and `ilsresc` across a 3.x to 4.0+ federation, iRODS 4.0+ will detect the cross zone query and subsequently strip out any requests for columns which do not exist in the iRODS 3.x table structure in order to allow the query to succeed.

-There are currently no known issues with Federation, but this has not yet been comprehensively tested.

 ### irods_environment.json for Service Account